 Also the mentor scheme is an exciting chance to talk to one of these women in more detail.
 I even enjoyed the yoga, which I really wasn’t expecting.

 Has it had any impact on your day-to-day behaviour?
 If Yes, can you give any examples?

 I am generally more confident and feel much more motivated to try and inform other people – especially family members – on the state of the environment and our responsibility to work for change within and without of our own household.

-What would you like to say to the sponsor who supported your bursary?
+What would you like to say to the our programme sponsors?